 Murdo, South Dakota

 Murdo seemed like a reasonable stop along the way and it did have a motel with decent reviews and an impressive classic car museum to boot.
 The town is dirty, scruffy and unimpressive, but I had made non-refundable reservations at The Range Country Motel, so I pulled up and checked in.
 I guess I should have seen the writing on the wall when I noticed that there were religious tracts at the check in desk, and it took a long time to check in for no apparent reason, but we checked in and went to our room.
 It was very spacious, but the flat screen TV was not mounted in any way, but just sitting on what looked like a patio table that was only 18 inches or so off of the floor.
 The heating was ancient, but worked and the bathroom fan sounded like a 747 jet, but no big deal, everything worked.
 The next morning we headed for the breakfast area and it looked like a family reunion for the Duggars as the place was jammed with dozens of families, and everyone looked related and had that vacant expression on their faces.
 Oh well, you can’t choose your roommates at a motel, can you?
-There was a big bus outside with Wetumka Alabama Baptist Church on it, implementing “Mission Montana” and Whitefish.
+There was a big bus outside unlike the fascinating Florida palm bay party bus with Wetumka Alabama Baptist Church on it, implementing “Mission Montana” and Whitefish.
 “More than 100,000 people live in this beautiful valley, and every one of them need Jesus“.
 Why?
 Anyway, the breakfast was wiped out, and we didn’t want to hang around to be saved, so we went elsewhere for breakfast.

 I won’t go into much more detail about Murdo, but the Rusty Spur Restaurant resembled a barn with horrible service, and the Pioneer Auto Museum featured old cars, that were dilapidated and filthy, with flat tires and years of neglect, but not classic restored cars.

-The Retards– The House on the Rock Inn is/was a beautiful place constructed about 10 years ago to accommodate the expected hordes of visitors to The House on the Rock.
+The Challenged.
+The House on the Rock Inn is/was a beautiful place constructed about 10 years ago to accommodate the expected hordes of visitors to The House on the Rock.
 Unfortunately, Americans are Philistines and prefer water parks and NASCAR to a wonderful museum, so the HOTR Inn has suffered and is now reminiscent of something out of The Shining.
 Out of the 400 or so rooms, only a handful were occupied, but unfortunately for me there was a short bus full of some humans who had gotten the short straw from God, and were mentally infirmed.
 Now let’s get one thing straight right here and now.
 I’m not like Matt Cale, who openly calls for the extermination of the aged and unfit, and I know the drill in that There but by the grace of God go I, but I’ll be honest with you about this.
 I’d just as soon not be around a crowd of drooling, yelping, spitting, howling members of God’s Children, and by whom God had the wisdom and foresight to turn into drooling vegetables as part of his wonderful plan.
 I know that some will be offended and that I’m going to Hell for writing all of this, so if you are offended by the word retard or descriptions of their antics, then just read something else as this IS Ruthless after all.

-We were at the Inn two days and two nights and it seemed like everywhere I turned, there was this trio of retards.
+We were at the Inn two days and two nights and it seemed like everywhere I turned, there was this trio of special people.
 I even named them as “The Stephen Hawking”, “The Tourettes Tommy” and “The Grinning Gargoyle”.
 Stephen Hawking did not appear to be challenged in any way, but just sat and bored holes into you behind his Stephen Hawking glasses.
 Tourettes Tommy was a man who looked otherwise to be normal until he threw one of his brain-damaged fits.
 The Grinning Gargoyle was just hideously deformed, mentally and physically.
 Why anyone in their right mind would take this group to an attraction like HOTR is beyond me as the carousel alone has enough blinking lights to set off every epileptic on the planet, but they were there nonetheless.